bull-sec/inq28/_posts/2024-04-22-first-real-post.md

 ---
 layout: post
-title:  "A Real Post"
+title:  "A Grimdark Journey"
 date:   2024-04-18 15:42:45 +0000
-image: /assets/img/eisenhorn.jpg
+image: /assets/img/grimdark1.png
-tags: ["Nurgle", "inq28"]
+tags: ["grimdark", "inq28"]
 ---

-This is a real post, for a real site, that exists.
+"In the grim darkness of the 41st Millenium, there is only war"